syncfusion-content/maui-docs/MAUI/TextInputLayout/Events.md

 ## PasswordVisibilityToggled Event

-The `PasswordVisibilityToggled` event will be triggered whenever toggle the EnablePasswordVisibilityToggle icon in the SfTextInputLayout.
-It can defines visibility of the password based on the icon clicked.
-If the icon shows, the value of `IsPasswordVisible` will be **true**.
+The `PasswordVisibilityToggled` event will be triggered whenever you toggle the password toggle icon in the SfTextInputLayout.
 The event arguments are of type `PasswordVisibilityToggledEventArgs` and expose the following property:

-* `IsPasswordVisible`: Its value is defined based on the password visibility.
+* `IsPasswordVisible`: Its value is defined based on the visibility of the password.

 {% tabs %}
 {% highlight xaml %}

 <inputLayout:SfTextInputLayout  Hint="Password"
-                                PasswordVisibilityToggled="SfTextInputLayout_PasswordVisibilityToggled">
+                                PasswordVisibilityToggled="OnPasswordVisibilityToggled">
     <Entry Text="1234"/>
 </inputLayout:SfTextInputLayout>